surafiel-habib/Development-of-Transformer-based-Amharic-to-English-Neural-Machine-Translation/README.md

 ## Performance Highlights

-Our model demonstrates a substantial improvement over the previous state-of-the-art in Amharic-to-English neural machine translation benchmarks:
+The model achieves substantial advancements over the previous state-of-the-art in Amharic-to-English neural machine translation benchmarks:

 - **BLEU Score**: Achieved a BLEU score 40.59, 7% higher than the prior state-of-the-art benchmark.
 - **Best Regularization**: The combination of L2 regularization with dropout applied to the point-wise feed-forward network yielded the highest translation performance.